Home

 In the meantime, they are keeping us hanging on by saying that there is a mix up with the local authority and they are trying to sort it out.

-Regardless of whether they do so, my uncle, a surveyor says that it will never pass because:
+Regardless of whether they do so, my uncle, a surveyor says that it will never pass the loft conversion regulation rules because:

 it is on 3 floors with no corridors/hall ways (it is too small to accommodate them)